Project "ZUSE"

 Video on Youtube [DE]

-Im Deutschen Technikmuseum Berlin befindet sich die Rekonstruktion des ersten Computers der Welt - der Z1.
-Das Original, der einzige frei programmierbare mechanische Computer, der im binären Zahlensystem arbeitet, wurde von Konrad Zuse built from 1936 to 1938 in the living room of his parents.
-The construction time was only 2 years.
+The German Museum of Technology in Berlin houses a reconstruction of the world's first computer - the Z1.
+The original, the only freely programmable mechanical computer that works in the binary number system, was built by Konrad Zuse from 1936 to 1938 in his parents' living room.
+It took only 2 years to build.
 Konrad Zuse was 26 years old at the time.
-The original was destroyed in the war.
-In 1986 Konrad Zuse, now 76 years old, began to reconstruct the machine.
-Again after a good 2 years of construction, it was handed over to the German Museum of Technology and was fully functional.
+The original was destroyed during the war.
+In 1986, Konrad Zuse, now 76 years old, began to reconstruct the machine.
+After another 2 years of construction, it was handed over to the German Museum of Technology and was fully functional.
 After Zuse's death, the machine could no longer be kept in working order.
-Even before the Corona lockdown, a cooperation between the Deutsches Technikmuseum and the Computermuseum Stuttgart started with the goal of making the machine run again.
-In March 2022 and August 2022, the project began with initial investigations into the condition of the machine and the technical problems that arose.
-Strategies and ideas were also developed for the practical procedure, as well as for the technical documentation, since the restoration will require extensive disassembly of this machine, which consists of an estimated 30,000 individual parts.
+Even before the corona lockdown, a cooperation between the German Museum of Technology and the Stuttgart Computer Museum was launched with the aim of getting the machine up and running again.
+In March 2022 and August 2022, the project began with initial investigations into the condition of the machine and the technical problems it was experiencing.
+Strategies and ideas for practical procedures and technical documentation were also developed, as the restoration would require extensive dismantling of the machine, which consists of an estimated 30,000 individual parts.

 From March 6 to March 20, 2023, the glass lintel will be removed from the machine for the second time, and Eva Kudrass, head of the computer science collection at the DTM, and Klemens Krause from the Computermuseum Stuttgart will attempt to disassemble, document, and readjust the jammed memory controller, starting with the plan work under the paper tape reader.
 The results of this work were reported on March 16 in a livestream as part of our virtual event series "Evenings at the Computer Museum".